shyd/STM32CubeF4/Projects/STM32446E_EVAL/Applications/LibJPEG/LibJPEG_Decoding/readme.txt

 The image size can be modified by changing IMAGE_WIDTH and IMAGE_HEIGHT defines in "main.h" file to decode other resolution than 320x240.

+@note IMAGE_WIDTH and IMAGE_HEIGHT values must be lower or equal to LCD screen resolution.
+ - LCD width  = 320
+ - LCD height = 240

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from